SatoshiPortal/cyphernode/README.md

 * For a full-node and all modules: 400 GB of storage and 2GB of RAM minimum
 * When adding other modules like Lightning, Coinjoin, other cypherapps, etc. you will need to increase requirements

-# Cyphernode Bitcoin Wallet Management
+# Cyphernode Bitcoin Wallet Management:  Receiving payment notifications and tracking wallet balances

 Cyphernode allows its users to create and use Bitcoin Wallets via API, but it is not itself a Bitcoin wallet: it is Bitcoin wallet management tool that controls other Bitcoin Wallets.
 These wallets are used generally for two purposes: receiving Bitcoin payments and sending Bitcoin payments.